chrismo/talks/estimation/estimation.md

 for the prag prog online magazine.

 He says,

-"One of the best-known long-term Agile projects was Chrysler’s C3 payroll, the first Extreme Programming project.
+“One of the best-known long-term Agile projects was Chrysler’s C3 payroll, the first Extreme Programming project.

 I was once present for an exchange between Sue Unger, then CIO of Chrysler Corporation, and Kent Beck.
  Kent had just explained how we’d be working and Ms. Unger asked “How will I know whether you’re on track or not?”